Skip to content

 The payroll error pattern is consistent across SMEs running on Excel or generic accounting software not configured for UAE labour law.
 The leave is processed as a single 60-day block at full pay, missing the half-pay portion entirely.
 The correction at year-end is awkward, and if the employee leaves within 12 months it becomes a final-settlement dispute.

-Here is how a clean posting runs.
+Here is how a clean posting runs, and it is the whole of the maternity leave calculation in practice.
 Days 1 to 45 go through WPS or the zone salary-card scheme at the registered total wage, with the basic salary breakdown unchanged and gratuity accruing as normal.
 Days 46 to 60 drop to 50% of total salary.
 The salary slip has to show the half-pay basis plainly, the WPS submission still has to be on time, and the SIF file should carry the reduced amount.
 Throughout both windows gratuity keeps accruing on 100% of basic salary, because the half-pay period cuts the cash payment, not the contractual wage the gratuity is built on.
 Annual leave carries on accruing at the standard 30-day-per-year rate, prorated across the maternity period.

 Document the leave start date, the supporting medical certificate, the planned return date and the actual return date in the HR file.
 The payroll register should show the 45+15 split clearly, with the WPS or zone submissions traceable to MoHRE confirmation files.